How to write descriptions and create a sense of place

 Just weave place and action together like this to create atmosphere, excitement, tension, foreboding.

-Step 8: think about your words – nouns and adjectives
+Think about your words – nouns and adjectives

 Specific is good.
 Unexpected is great!